HumanOsv/NICSall/README.md

     user$ setsid perl NICSall.pl Config.in > out.log

-After a successful run of the program, several output files named as: ValuesICSS.backup and will be generated in Resources directory with the following files: BOX.vmd, FileName.cube, FileName(Pos|Neg).vti, FileName.vtk, Filename_SCANS.txt, Filename_FiPC.txt and Filename_SPST.txt.
+After a successful run the program will make several output files named as: ValuesICSS.backup,BOX.vmd, FileName.cube, FileName(Pos|Neg).vti, FileName.vtk, Filename_SCANS.txt, Filename_FiPC.txt and Filename_SPST.txt.

 	out.log			   : Output file from NICSall software ValuesICSS.backup          : File contains the main NMR parameters.
 If this file is present in the directory or Gaussian outputs,